Cabarrus declares State of Emergency

-Feb.
-12, 2014 — At noon today, the Cabarrus County Board of Commissioners declared a State of Emergency in Cabarrus County due to winter weather.
-The declaration allows mobilization of emergency management resources in preparation for the snow and ice storm expected to hit the County and State over the next few days.
+At 2 p.m. today, the Cabarrus County Board of Commissioners declared a State of Emergency in Cabarrus County due to Hurricane Florence.
+The declaration allows mobilization of emergency management resources in preparation for the hurricane, which is expected to hit the county over the next few days.

-Residents are urged not to travel and to prepare for power outages.
-In the event of an outage, please contact your power company.
+In the event of an outage, please contact your power company and monitor their information.

 Cabarrus County provides updates on severe weather emergencies and Cabarrus County Government closings in a variety of places.
 Sign up now to stay informed.